Motorcycle: Legal definitions and restrictions

 A motorcycle is broadly defined by law in most countries for the purposes of registration, taxation and rider licensing as a powered two-wheel motor vehicle.
-Most countries distinguish between mopeds of 49 cc and the more powerful, larger vehicles (scooters do not count as a separate category).
+Most countries distinguish between mopeds of 49 cc and the more powerful, larger vehicles, including scooter type motorcycles.
 Many jurisdictions include some forms of three-wheeled cars as motorcycles.

 In Nigeria, motorcycles, popularly referred to as Okada have been subject of many controversies with regards to safety and security followed by restriction of movement in many states.
 In 2020, it was banned in Lagos, Nigeria's most populous city.

+In Iran, women are not allowed to ride motorcycles.

 Environmental impact

 Motorcycles and scooters' low fuel consumption has attracted interest in the United States from environmentalists and those affected by increased fuel prices.

 Piaggio Group Americas supported this interest with the launch of a "Vespanomics" website and platform, claiming lower per-mile carbon emissions of 0.4 lb/mile (113 g/km) less than the average car, a 65% reduction, and better fuel economy.

 However, a motorcycle's exhaust emissions may contain 10–20 times more oxides of nitrogen (NOx), carbon monoxide, and unburned hydrocarbons than exhaust from a similar-year passenger car or SUV.

 This is because many motorcycles lack a catalytic converter, and the emission standard is much more permissive for motorcycles than for other vehicles.
 While catalytic converters have been installed in most gasoline-powered cars and trucks since 1975 in the United States, they can present fitment and heat difficulties in motorcycle applications.

 United States Environmental Protection Agency 2007 certification result reports for all vehicles versus on highway motorcycles (which also includes scooters), the average certified emissions level for 12,327 vehicles tested was 0.734.
 The average "Nox+Co End-Of-Useful-Life-Emissions" for 3,863 motorcycles tested was 0.8531.
 54% of the tested 2007-model motorcycles were equipped with a catalytic converter.